mui/material-ui/docs/data/joy/components/radio/radio.md

 ### Radio group

-The `RadioGrop` component is the ideal wrapper for multiple `Radio` components.
-It provides a tailored API for radio button grouping and proper keyboard-navigation accessibility support.
+The `RadioGrop` component is the ideal wrapper for multiple `Radio` components as it provides a tailored API for radio button grouping and proper keyboard-navigation accessibility support.

 {{"demo": "RadioButtonsGroup.js"}}